tomjwells/fin.tomoswells.com/README.md

 The goal is to produce a collection of interactive demos based of concepts in mathematical finance, which can be tried out and tested at [fin.tomoswells.com](https://fin.tomoswells.com).

-# Repository Structure

-Each subdirectory of this repository serves a different purpose.
-Understanding the structure will help you quickly find any code you are interested in:

-1. `modules` - Contains the Python functions/algorithms implementing the financial calculations.
-1. `app` - Hosts a Next.js frontend for the application.
-2. `api` - A flask server acting as the backend for the application (importing from the `modules` directory).

 # Options Pricing ([link](https://fin.tomoswells.com/derivatives))

 The options pricing page applies various pricing techniques to the pricing of European and American options.